Arithmetic Information of Rational Elliptic Surfaces, and Shioda's Rank 68 Elliptic Surface: The Elliptic Surface of Rank .

 We only need to explore the $K3$ elliptic surface.
 The field of definition, as well as the $16$ independent points of this elliptic surface have also been given in \cite{salami2022generators}.

 \begin{lemma} The $K3$ elliptic surface given by $y^2 = x^3 + t^5 + t^{-5}$ has rank $16$, and the Field of Definition of its Mordell-Weil group is a number field of degree $192$. \end{lemma}

 \begin{proof} Using Theorem \ref{Rank Algo}, we can show that this elliptic surface has rank $16$.
 Consider $u = t + t^{-1}$.
 This gives us a degree $2$ extension $\Bar{\Q}(t)/\Bar{\Q}(u)$ obtained by adjoining a square root of $u^2 - 4$ to $\Bar{\Q}(u)$.
-By applying exercise $10.16$ of \cite{silverman2009arithmetic}, this reduces to considering the two elliptic surfaces given by Since the first of these is a rational elliptic surface, we can apply Algorithm \ref{Algorthim Rational} to determine its arithmetic information.
-It has rank $8$, and the degree of its field of definition $M$ is $96$, with $240$ integral sections.
-It is the splitting field of the polynomials $x^{16} - 60x^{12} - 370x^8 - 300x^4 + 25$, and \href{https://www.lmfdb.org/NumberField/4.0.125.1}{4.0.125.1}, \href{https://www.lmfdb.org/NumberField/4.0.72000.1}{4.0.72000.1}, \href{https://www.lmfdb.org/NumberField/3.1.675.1}{3.1.675.1}.
-Instead of attempting to find $8$ independent points on the elliptic surface on the right, we instead lift our current points to the $K3$ surface, and they have the form
+By applying \cite[Exercise 10.16]{silverman2009arithmetic}, this reduces to, after a change of variables, considering the two elliptic surfaces given by Since the first of these is a rational elliptic surface, we can apply Algorithm \ref{Algorithm Rational} to determine its arithmetic information.
+It has rank $8$, and the degree of its field of definition is $96$, with $240$ integral sections.
+It is the splitting field of the polynomials $x^{16} - 60x^{12} - 370x^8 - 300x^4 + 25$, $x^4 -2x^3+4x^2+12x+6$ and $x^3 - 5$.
+We now consider the number field given as the splitting field of the polynomials above, as well as $x^4-x^3+x^2-x+1$.
+This gives us a number field of degree $192$, which we denote by $k$.
+We can now lift our integral sections from $y^2 = x^3 + (t^5 - 5t^3+5t)$ to the $K3$, and they have the form